ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README.md

 ## Overview

 - update13.py - to specify desired spatial domain and internal source spectra locations
+  - Produces updated `fort.13`
 - export_spec26.py - to output wave spectra (useful regardless of using spatial controls, beneficial for outputting spectral files efficiently for any purpose)
+  - Produces updated local `fort.26` files
 - apply_spec26.py - to be used with a modified fort.13 (using the SWAN Local Control nodal attribute) to input spectral boundary conditions
+  - Produces updated local `fort.26` files

 #### Workflow for Spatial Controls